 Four months after, in June 2014, I finally published my first book.

-Fortunately, I have discovered a good strategy that will help me achieve this goal.
+To help you, I’ve discovered a good strategy that will help us achieve more goals.

 It’s a 5-step strategy validated by research, that I have applied before and found really effective when it comes to turning any dream into reality.